masud001/fametonic/README.md

-# Fametonic - Social Media Career Platform
+# Fametonic - The Smart Way to Go Viral on Social Media

-A modern, performance-optimized landing page for Fametonic, a platform that helps aspiring influencers turn their social media presence into a profitable career.
+Discover Fametonic: the ultimate platform for creators to go viral on TikTok, grow on YouTube, and monetize social media.
+Unlock success and financial...

 ## 🚀 Live Demo